-- mactor [N-COUNT-U14] A tractor is a vehicle with large wheels that pulls farm machinery. - selection [N-UNCOUNT-U12] Trait selection is the process of breeding to achieve a certain trait or traits in the offspring. - planter [N-COUNT-U14] A transplanter is a device pulled behind a tractor that places small plants in the soil. - mer [N-COUNT-U2] A tuber is an edible plant that grows completely underground. - recetable [N-COUNT-U2] A vegetable is part of an edible plant that doesn't have seeds. - and ation [N-UNCOUNT-U9] Ventilation is the circulation of air through an enclosed space. - [N-COUNT-U10] A vitamin is a organic substance in food, such as thiamine, that the body uses to stay healthy. - waste management [N-UNCOUNT-U11] Waste management is the process of storing and removing animal waste. - exter cycle [N-COUNT-U5] The water cycle is the continuous process of water changing form and moving on, in, and over the earth. - water supply [N-UNCOUNT-U1] A water supply is the amount of clean water in one area. - [N-UNCOUNT-U3] Wool is animal hair that you can make into clothes. - [N-COUNT-U8] Yield is the amount or quantity of a crop that is produced.

-Agriculture
+mector [N-COUNT-U14] A tractor is a vehicle with large wheels that pulls farm machinery.

+selection [N-UNCOUNT-U12] Trait selection is the process of breeding to achieve a certain trait or traits in the offspring.

+ransplanter [N-COUNT-U14] A transplanter is a device pulled behind a tractor that places small plants in the soil.

+meer [N-COUNT-U2] A tuber is an edible plant that grows completely underground.

+regetable [N-COUNT-U2] A vegetable is part of an edible plant that doesn't have seeds.

+sentilation [N-UNCOUNT-U9] Ventilation is the circulation of air through an enclosed space.

+mamin [N-COUNT-U10] A vitamin is a organic substance in food, such as thiamine, that the body uses to stay healthy.

+maste management [N-UNCOUNT-U11] Waste management is the process of storing and removing animal waste.

+and over the earth. and over the earth.

+water supply [N-UNCOUNT-U1] A water supply is the amount of clean water in one area.

+seel [N-UNCOUNT-U3] Wool is animal hair that you can make into clothes.

+meld [N-COUNT-U8] Yield is the amount or quantity of a crop that is produced.